 We receive a large number of requests to proctor exams for reasons related to the students’ disabilities.
-Our resources are limited, and we cannot provide proctoring for exams rescheduled to facilitate travel, vacations, social events, family reunions, interviews, etc. Remote proctoring is offer this fall (Fall 2020).
-Visit the ARC proctoring page for more information.
+Our resources are limited, and we cannot provide proctoring for exams rescheduled to facilitate travel, vacations, social events, family reunions, interviews, etc. Visit the ARC proctoring page for more information.

 A student whose accommodations include testing in an alternative location and/or extended testing time must give the instructor a minimum of 5 (five) business days’ notice, to allow the instructor time to make arrangements.

-Requests for ARC to proctor exams can be initiated by either the instructor or the student (after consultation with each other), three days before the exam is scheduled to be administered.
-For final exams, requests should be made by the deadline specified in the student’s accommodation memo (or one month prior to the start of finals if no deadline is specified in the memo).
+Requests for ARC to proctor exams can be initiated by either the instructor or the student (after consultation with each other), at least three days before the exam is scheduled to be administered.
+For final exams, requests should be made by the date posted on the proctoring page or at least one month prior to the start of finals if no deadline is specified.
 ARC can only provide proctoring services when staff are available, and within our normal business hours, which sometimes means that the exam cannot be given on the same day or time (weekend or evening exams) as it is taken by the rest of the class.
 We cannot proctor exams in foreign language courses if any exam component requires that the proctor read in the language being tested.

 Students requesting housing accommodations are responsible for the following: